 Education Councils have important responsibilities that require school visits.
 CEC members need access to schools to assess the condition of the facilities so that they can recommend capital improvements.
 School visits should promote collaboration, understanding, and partnership with families and the community.
 The procedure through which Education Council members request school visits is governed by Section I of Chancellor's Regulation D-130.

-CEC official school visits related to the capital planning process should take place from October to December, and can be held in-person, provided that the visit is held outside of school hours and that CEC member(s) are in compliance with DOE’s visitor policy, including the vaccination requirement (see above).
-All official visits by CEC members can be held virtually via video- conference, upon request by the CEC.
+CEC official school visits related to the capital planning process should take place from October to December, and can be held in-person, provided that the visit does not interfere with instruction and that CEC member(s) are in compliance with DOE’s visitor policy.
+Official visits by CEC members may be held virtually via video conference, upon request to the Principal from the CEC.
 If an Education Council member contacts a principal or superintendent to request an official visit, it is important that a mutually agreed upon scheduled time is reached in advance of the proposed visit.
-If the Education Council member only reaches out to a principal, the principal must notify both the Superintendent, and FACE Executive Director, Sadye Campoamor, that a request has been granted.
+If the Education Council member only reaches out to a principal, the principal must notify the Superintendent, and Family Leadership Coordinator (FLC), that a request has been granted.

 CEC School Visits as the SLT Liaison